Tybielee/slab-sinks/README.md

+# Project Status
+This project is no longer in active development and is being archived.
+Please fork the repository if you need to make your own changes.

 slab-sinks
 ==========
 This project contains Semantic Logging Application Block (SLAB) sinks to persist application events published to ETW and consumed by SLAB.